paulosuzart/krust-pm/README.md

 *Formeley `rust-pm (available at http://crates.io), now rewritten in [Kotlin](kotlinlang.org)*

 This is a pocket process manager.
-At some point it will be a better imitation of systemd
+At some point it will be a better imitation of python's systemd.

+Behind the scenes it uses [Quasar actors and fibers](http://docs.paralleluniverse.co/quasar/) to handle the whole thing.

 Using it is very simple, just drop a rust-pm.toml in the same folder your `krust-pm` starts with a config like: